bioc/planttfhunter/README.md

 #>   }
 ```

-Please note that the `tfhunter` was only made possible thanks to many
+Please note that the `tfhunter` project was only made possible thanks to
-other R and bioinformatics software authors, which are cited either in
+many other R and bioinformatics software authors, which are cited either
-the vignettes and/or the paper(s) describing this package.
+in the vignettes and/or the paper(s) describing this package.

 ## Code of Conduct